 This explains how they offer a great cosmetic alternative.

 The orthodontist takes an impression of the patient’s teeth then takes it to the dental laboratory to create customized brackets.
-This process may take a month and half to complete.
+This process may take a month and a half to complete.
 Later the orthodontist cements the braces on the teeth’s back surfaces.
 The process works by applying pressure on the teeth to shift them into the right position.
 Depending on the overcrowding of the patient’s teeth, treatment may take up to 36 weeks.

-The positioning of the braces affects the teeth, and can be a little difficult to get used to than traditional braces.
+The positioning of the braces affects the teeth and can be a little difficult to get used to than traditional braces.
 However, they are worth the investment.
 At first, swallowing and speaking can be very difficult without tongue thrust.
 At times, treatment can take longer than the period taken by traditional braces.
 With lingual dental braces, there has to be diligence in cleaning teeth.
 This is because their placement makes it difficult to inspect food particles when brushing.

 Lingual Brackets Care

 Just like it is with all orthodontic appliances, maintaining good oral hygiene is vital to keep off tooth decay and gingivitis.
 Hygiene has to include:

 - Flossing daily to get rid of plaque